awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 Creates a new external schema in the current database\.
 You can use this external schema to connect to Amazon RDS for PostgreSQL or Amazon Aurora with PostgreSQL compatibility databases\.
 You can also create an external schema that references a database in an external data catalog such as AWS Glue, Athena, or a database in an Apache Hive metastore, such as Amazon EMR\.

 The owner of this schema is the issuer of the CREATE EXTERNAL SCHEMA command\.
 To transfer ownership of an external schema, use [ALTER SCHEMA](r_ALTER_SCHEMA.md) to change the owner\.
-To grant access to the schema to other users or groups, use the [GRANT](r_GRANT.md) command\.
+To grant access to the schema to other users or user groups, use the [GRANT](r_GRANT.md) command\.

 You can't use the GRANT or REVOKE commands for permissions on an external table\.
 Instead, grant or revoke the permissions on the external schema\.